kwantlen/scenarios/frank.rst

 educational programs are focused on market efficiency and industrial development but also encourage personal exploration and discovery.
-The historical, cultural and personal themes that traditional universities once cherished are somewhat in evidence at CUP but are not foundational to it purpose.
+The historical, cultural and personal themes that traditional universities once cherished are somewhat in evidence at CUP but are not foundational to its purpose.

 At CUP, lifelong learning means lifelong integration between education and